hannosch/plutonian/README.rst

 This project assumes you are writing a specific application based on top of Plone.
 You have one policy package that manages the specifics of one site.

-This library is not useful or intended for writing reusable add-ons for Plone.
+This library wasn't intended for writing reusable add-ons for Plone, but what's here should work for such a use-case.

 Usage
 -----